Pedro Ayres Magalhães: 1985–1994: Madredeus and Resistência

 In 1985, Magalhães and Rodrigo Leão, keyboardist of the band Sétima Legião, decided to start a side project outside of rock music.
 They were joined by Francisco Ribeiro and Gabriel Gomes in 1986 and later recruited Teresa Salgueiro to become the singer.
 In 1987, they named their group Madredeus, after the neighbourhood of Madre Deus in Lisbon where they recorded their first studio album.
-In December 1987, Madredeus released their first album, Os Dia da MadreDeus.
+In December 1987, Madredeus released their first album, Os Dias da MadreDeus.

 In 1989, Heróis do Mar decided to disband.

 In May 1990, Madredeus released their second album Existir.
 The album reached number-one in the Portuguese album charts.
 The group did their first international tour in 1991, playing in Western Europe and Japan.

 Around 1990, Magalhães, together with Tim (frontman of Xutos & Pontapés), Fernando Cunha and Miguel Ângelo (both from Delfins) formed a new band called Resistência.
 The idea for this band was to unite various musicians from the Portuguese rock sphere and create a mostly acoustic and voice-centered version of Portuguese pop-rock songs.
 The founding members were joined by Olavo Bilac (from Santos e Pecadores), Alexandre Frazão, Rui Luís Pereira, Fredo Margner, Fernando Júdice, Yuri Daniel and José Salgueiro for their first album and tour.

 In 1991, Resistência released the debut album Palavras Ao Vento, which reached the top spot in the Portuguese album charts.
 The following year, they released the studio album Mano a Mano, followed by a live album in 1993, Armazém 22.
 Resistência went into hiatus in 1995.